aacudad/DutchGPT/README.md

 - **LLaMA3.2 3b**:
   - **Notable Improvement**: The fine-tuned LLaMA3.2 model demonstrates significant performance gains across all metrics.
 ROUGE-1 increased from 40.0 to 46.0, ROUGE-2 from 17.0 to 22.0, and ROUGE-L from 36.0 to 42.0.
 BLEU scores similarly improved from 26.0 to 33.0.

-- **Qualitative Assessment**:
-  - **Open o3 mini Grading**: The evaluation using the OpenAI o3 mini model confirmed that the fine-tuned LLaMA3.2 outputs are more fluent, contextually richer, and better capture Dutch language nuances compared to their original counterparts.
   - **Overall Implication**: These results suggest that while fine-tuning can have a significant impact on models like LLaMA3.2, models such as Gemma3 4b may require different strategies or further hyperparameter adjustments, as their performance remains near their ceiling for this task.

-> This comprehensive evaluation demonstrates that fine-tuning can yield practical improvements in summarization quality for certain models, as validated by quantitative metrics and comparative evaluations using the OpenAI o3 mini model.

 ---